 Here is the original recipe:

-1 cup flour (I used Spelt flour as a healthier alternative to white flour)
+1 cup flour (I used King Arthur brand unbleached white wheat flour)

 1/2 tsp baking soda

-1 tsp melted butter (I used smart balance butter blend with olive oil) plus another tablespoon for the cast iron skillet
+1 tbsp melted butter (I used Land O’Lakes butter blend with olive oil) plus another tablespoon for the cast iron skillet

 1 egg, beaten